I-564 Intermodal Connector

 - Patriot's Crossing will create a connection from I-564 to I-664 which will travel under the Elizabeth River.

-The Navy and VDOT agreed to the basic layouts of the Intermodal Connector and the Air Terminal interchange in September.
 VDOT and the Navy entered into a new Memorandum of Agreement (MOA) in December 2012, to replace the previous agreement that had expired.
-Currently, VDOT, FHWA-EFL and the Navy are drafting an MOA that allows FHWA to manage the bidding and construction phases of the project.
-The tri-party team is also working to procure a design-build team and to obligate construction funds by summer 2013.
+The RFP was advertised to bidders in early September, followed by a Pre-proposal conference conducted on September 21.
+At this time, the delivery method will be Design-Build.
+VDOT, FHWA-EFL and the Navy have finalized an MOA that allows FHWA to manage the bidding and design-build phases of the project.
+Funds will be transferred to FHWA-EFL upon satisfactory application.
+Funding is in place.
+Construction is expected to be complete by June 2017.

 Public Meeting Items